 John 8 is a fascinating chapter; its beginning and ending mirror each other.
 The so-called religious leaders pick up stones in judgment; intent on bringing justice on the guilty, oblivious to their own guilt and sin.

-And as though to highlight God’s perfect Man when seen against the backdrop of arrogance and sin, as if illustrated and framed in the self-righteous passion and sanctimonious pride of the religious elite, we see a portrait of the very antithesis of the scribes and Pharisees, a portrait of the Son.
+And as though to highlight God’s perfect Man when seen against the backdrop of arrogance and sin, as if illustrated and framed within the self-righteous passion and sanctimonious pride of the religious elite, we see a portrait of the very antithesis of the scribes and Pharisees, a portrait of the Son.

 Even the untrained eye comes face to face with His image so distinctly portrayed, not the image of a mere man, but the very Son of God.
 And one cannot simply pass by without stopping in wonder; and if honestly seeking truth, one will see Him as He is, in His Deity Depicted.